 Our experiments are performed on adult muscle, including unique methods to study isolated fully intact muscle fibers.
 We find this essential because the functions we are studying differ markedly between adult muscle and immature muscle cells/muscle-like cell lines.

 Cellular mechanisms of skeletal muscle fatigue

-Mechanisms behind skeletal muscle fatigue are studied mainly in single muscle fibres, but also in exercising human subjects.
+Mechanisms behind skeletal muscle fatigue and recovery are studied mainly in single muscle fibres, but also in exercising human subjects.
 Mechanisms studied at present include the involvement of structural and functional changes in the intracellular Ca2+ release channels (the ryanodine receptors), reactive oxygen/nitrogen species (ROS), glycogen, and temperature effects.

 Mechanisms underlying the impaired muscle function associated with common diseases

 Numerous common diseases are associated with muscle weakness and early fatigue development.
 This can be due to muscle wasting, but also to intrinsic problems in the muscle cells leading to decreased force production.
-We are studying mechanisms behind muscle dysfunctions in mouse models of for example rheumatoid arthritis and mitochondrial myopathies.
-Our results show that the altered interactions between cellular calcium handling, mitochondrial function and ROS (reactive oxygen species) metabolism are important in dysfunctional muscles.
+We are studying mechanisms behind muscle dysfunctions in mouse models of, for example, mitochondrial myopathies.
+Our results show that the altered interactions between cellular Ca2+ handling, mitochondrial function and ROS metabolism are important in dysfunctional muscles.

-We use laser confocal microscopy and fluorescent probes to measure ions and proteins in isolated cardiac and skeletal muscle cells.
-A wide range of electrophysiological techniques including patch clamp are used.
-Analytical biochemistry is used to measure a wide range of muscle metabolites, enzyme activities and protein expression.
+We use standard fluorescence and confocal microscopy to measure ions and ROS in isolated muscle cells.
+Analytical biochemistry is used to measure muscle metabolites, enzyme activities and protein expression.